18 November, 2019

 The Multiple Temperature Dependent Power Maps feature allows the precision of power maps to be coupled with power throttling – instead of a single power value.
 This can be done by starting with a high-power map and switching to a low-power map once a specified temperature condition is reached.
 Once the component has been sufficiently cooled and a specified low-temperature condition is met, the component switches back to the high-power map and so on.

-To implement a temperature dependent power map on a component, first ensure that the component is being modeled as “Simplified” under the construction ribbon in the Component Property Sheet.
+To implement a temperature dependent power map on a component, first ensure that “Allow Temperature Dependent Power” is marked under Solid Objects in the Solution Control Property sheet (accessible through Cooling>Solution Control).
+Next, ensure that the component is being modeled as “Simplified” under the construction ribbon in the Component Property Sheet.
 Then, under Power Specification, select Power Map and check the “Temperature Dependent Power Map” box.
 Finally, click “Select” next to Multiple Power Maps to bring up the Component Multiple Power Map Editor.

 Figure 1.
 Component property sheet

 From here, a power map can be uploaded from a .csv file.
 The power map discretizes the component surface into a uniform map throughout which power values are specified.
 There is no limit to the number of power maps which can be added for a given simulation.
 For this example, a high-power and low-power map are considered.
 The high-power case has a 0.2W power input for each cell within the die.
 Once the component temperature reaches 40 °C, the power throttles to 0.025 watts per cell until the temperature has reduced to 30 °C.

 Figure 2.
 Component Multiple Power Map Editor: high-powered map